National identification number: Greece

 The ID card number is not unique and changes if the person gets a new identity card.
 The tax identity number is unique for every citizen and company.
 Social security number is also unique.

-In 2022 Personal Number (Προσωπικός Αριθμός) to be introduced, which will be based on the existing Tax Identity Number and will replace all existing identification numbers.
+In 2022 Personal Number (Προσωπικός Αριθμός) was scheduled to be introduced, which will be based on the existing Tax Identity Number and will replace all existing identification numbers.
 It will be unique and will formatted as XXX-999999999.
 It has 3 alphanumeric characters + 9 digits.
+The number was introduced to all citizens in 2025.

 Hungary

 In Hungary, there is no national identification number.
 The Constitutional Court decided in 1991: "A general, uniform personal identification code which may be used without restriction (i.e. a personal number) distributed to every citizen and to every resident of the country based on an identical principle is unconstitutional."

 Although the universal use of national identification number (known as "Personal Identification Number") is considered to be unconstitutional, it is still used in many places.
 The structure of such number is GYYMMDDXXXC, whereas G is the gender (but also indicates century of birth, and, in some cases, citizenship), YYMMDD is the birth date year, month, day, XXX is the serial number, and C is a checksum digit.

 The meanings of the first number: